ineedliang/TranslatedSubs/README.md

 test_video.mp4 - The video with no audio

-test_final.mp4 - Puts the video back together
+test_final.mp4 - Puts the video back together - this doesn't seem to fully work.. it will be updated soon..

 I left all these in the folder to make sure the user knows that it was successful.